Genivia/ugrep/README.md

            a\?b   Matches a?b,                 but not a, b, ab, axb, a/b

            Lines in the --exclude-from and --include-from files are  ignored  when empty  or  start  with  a `#'.
 The prefix `!' to a glob in such a file negates the pattern match, i.e.  matching  files  are  excluded  except files  matching the globs prefixed with `!' in the --exclude-from file.

     ENVIRONMENT
            GREP_PATH
                   May be used to specify a file path to pattern files.
 The  file path  is used by option -f to open a pattern file, when the file cannot be opened.

            GREP_COLOR
                   May be used to specify ANSI SGR parameters to highlight  matches when  option --color is used, e.g. 1;35;40 shows pattern matches in bold magenta text on a black background.

            GREP_COLORS
                   May be used to specify ANSI SGR parameters to highlight  matches and  other attributes when option --color is used.
 Its value is a colon-separated list of ANSI SGR parameters that  defaults  to cx=33:mt=1;31:fn=1;35:ln=1;32:cn=1;32:bn=1;32:se=36.
 The  mt=,
                   ms=, and mc= capabilities  of  GREP_COLORS  have  priority  over GREP_COLOR.
 Option --colors has priority over GREP_COLORS.

     GREP_COLORS
-           Colors are specified as a substring  of  semicolon-separated  ANSI  SGR codes   to   highlight   specific  parts  of  the  output  when  option --color=auto or --color=always is used:
+           Colors  are  specified as string of colon-separated ANSI SGR parameters of the form `what=substring', where `substring'  is  a  semicolon-sepa- rated list of SGR codes to color-highlight `what':

            sl=    SGR substring for selected lines.